manojv200/advanced_ecommerce/README.md

+#
 This is a Django backend for an e-commerce app using:

-PostgreSQL for database
+- PostgreSQL for database
-Redis For Caching
+- Redis For Caching
-REST Api with JWT Auth
+- REST Api with JWT Auth
-Docker Compose for setup
+- Docker Compose for setup

+---

-How to Run
+#How to Run

 #1.
 Clone the project

 git clone https://github.com/manojv200/advanced_ecommerce.git

 cd advanced_ecommerce

 #2.
 Create .env file